postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/run-button-API.md

 The `env.replace` method will return truth on success, false on failure.

-### Use multiple buttons
+## Using multiple buttons

-To have multiple buttons on a single page with segregated environments, each with its own button, you need to enable segregateEnvironments in configuration.
+You can embed multiple buttons on a single page.
+If you want to include a different environment in each button, enable the `segregateEnvironments` property.

 ```javascript
 _pm('_property.set', 'segregateEnvironments', true);
 ```

-#### Include `runButtonIndex`
+### Include the index

-If segregateEnvironments is enabled, you'll have to include `runButtonIndex` every time you work with the Run in Postman API.
-The index is the integer indicating the position of one button in a group of buttons in the DOM.
+If `segregateEnvironments` is enabled, you'll have to use `runButtonIndex` in all pm() methods to reference each button according to its position in your page [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
+The `runButtonIndex` is represented by an integer.

 ```javascript
 var runButtons = Array.prototype.slice.call(document.getElementsByClassName('postman-run-button')),
   runButtonIndex = runButtons.indexOf(elem);
 ```

-#### `runButtonIndex` for jQuery
+### Using the index for jQuery

 ```javascript
 var runButtonIndex = $('postman-run-button').index(elem);